-Symbols and special characters like © ® ™ and others often need to be inserted into content.
+Symbols like © ® ™ and others often need to be inserted into content.

-This tutorial shows you how to add HTML symbols and characters to your pages and posts.
+In this tutorial, you are going to learn how to add HTML characters and symbols to your posts.

-Adding Special Symbols And Characters To WP Posts And Pages
+How To Insert Special Characters And Symbols Into Your WP Posts And Pages

-If you need to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Special Character button …
+If you need to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Insert Custom Character button …

-Select a character inside the Special character pop-up window to add it to your post (or page) …
+Select a character inside the Special character table to insert it into your text …

 (Special character table)

 These symbols are called HTML character entities or extended characters.
-They are generated by typing or adding character combinations inside your website page that your browser then converts into special symbols.
+They are created by typing or adding a combination of characters into your website page that browsers then interpret as symbols.

-Some examples of commonly-used HTML character entities are shown below:
+Here are some examples of commonly-used HTML character entities:

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See further below for references additional information about HTML characters and symbols.
+- See further below for references useful information about HTML characters and symbols.

 Smileys, also known as “emoticons,” are used to convey emotions in your writing.
 They can be used to brighten up your posts, express disapproval, confusion, sadness, anger, etc… 🙂